torand/jsonschema2java/README.md

 ## Limitations

-The following JSON Schema constructs are currently not supported, and for the most part silently omitted during code generation:
+The following JSON Schema constructs are currently not supported, and for the most part silently ignored during code generation:

 * Restrictions on the "number" type: "multipleOf".
 * Properties with "const".